-Nyasha accepts instructions across all of our practice areas, with a particular focus on public law, commercial and construction law.
+Nyasha accepts instructions across all of Chambers’ practice areas with a particular focus on public law, regulatory and disciplinary law, commercial and construction law.
 Before coming to the Bar, Nyasha worked as a civil servant, political advisor and management consultant.
-She has been widely published on the rule of law, international trade policy, UK-EU relations, technology and the future of work, with her research cited by major UK and international newspapers.
+She has been widely published on the Rule of Law, international trade policy, UK-EU relations, technology and the future of work with her research cited by major UK and international newspapers.

-Nyasha appears regularly as sole counsel, and her practice includes a broad range of pleadings and advisory work.
-She has recently been seconded to advise on data protection law.
-Nyasha is currently instructed in the Infected Blood Inquiry.
+Nyasha has a busy court practice with particular expertise in health, social care and education cases.
+She appears regularly as sole counsel and her practice includes a broad range of pleadings and advisory work.
+Nyasha has been instructed in the Infected Blood Inquiry and Grenfell Inquiry and has undertaken secondments on data protection law and construction law.

 Areas of expertise